osg-htc/docs/docs/security/user-certs.md

         If your institution is not on the list, please contact your institution's IT support to see if they can support CILogon.

-1. Click the `Log On` button and enter your instutional credentials if prompted.
+1. Click the `Log On` button and enter your institutional credentials if prompted.
 1. After successfully entering your credentials, click on the "Create Password-Protected Certificate" link
 1. Enter a password that is at least 12 characters long and then click on the `Get New Certificate` button.
 1. Click the `Download Your Certificate` button to download your certificate in `.p12` format.